 SUBJECT: I support Education for Reconciliation

-Congratulations to the Yukon Government for its progress towards implementation of the Truth and Reconciliation Commission of Canada’s (TRC) Call to Action 62.i.
+Congratulations to the Government of Northwest Territories for its progress towards implementation of the Truth and Reconciliation Commission of Canada’s (TRC) Call to Action 62.i.
 This is great news!
 I encourage you to continue moving in this direction.

-According to KAIROS Canada’s recently updated Education for Reconciliation Report Card, Yukon’s public commitment to mandatory curriculum on Indigenous peoples from Kindergarten to Grade Twelve has improved from a rating of Needs Improvement in 2016 to Good.
-Over this same time period, Yukon’s grade on implementation of this curriculum also improved from Needs Improvement to Good.
-Read the Report Card Summary https://www.kairoscanada.org/what-we-do/indigenous-rights/windsofchange-report-cards.
+According to KAIROS Canada’s recently updated Education for Reconciliation Report Card, Northwest Territories ’s public commitment to mandatory curriculum on Indigenous peoples from Kindergarten to Grade Twelve has improved from a rating of Needs Improvement in 2016 to Excellent.
+Over this same time period, Northwest Territories ’s grade on implementation of this curriculum also improved from Needs Improvement to Good.
+Read the Report Card Summary at https://www.kairoscanada.org/what-we-do/indigenous-rights/windsofchange-report-cards.

 I support the full implementation of 62.i.
-While promising progress has been made in the Yukon, I urge you to continue working towards full implementation of this crucial call, and to consider KAIROS’s suggested next steps to: 1) explore approaches to delivering Indigenous content that responds to parental concerns, 2) highlight the Historical and Contemporary Contributions of Aboriginal Peoples, and 3) create teacher’s guide on local culturally sensitive and respectful delivery of content and how to work with Indigenous peoples.
+While promising progress has been made in Northwest Territories, I urge you to continue working towards full implementation of this crucial call, and to consider KAIROS’s suggested next steps to: 1) increase reference to and study of Treaties across all grades, 2) implement mandatory training and standards for the delivery of Indigenous content, and 3) ensure the sustained increase in the provision of Indigenous content.